Home Free (group): Collaborations

+In April 2024, Don McLean again invited Home Free to collaborate with him on a new version of his song, "Vincent".
+It was also announced that Home Free would be featured on the title track of McLean's next album, American Boys, released in May 2024.

+Home Free released a cover of Beyoncé's "Texas Hold 'Em" with Chapel Hart in May 2025.

 Concert tours

 Before their success on the Sing-Off, Home Free was touring at fairs and festivals across the US, as well as stints on cruise ships.
 Since then they have been part of the Sing-Off Tour, and headlined their own Crazy Life Tour (2014), Full of Cheer Tour (2014–15), Spring Tour (2015), Don't It Feel Good Tour (2015–16), A Country Christmas Tour (2016), Timeless World Tour (2017–18), and A Country Christmas Tour (2017).
 In January 2016 they embarked on their first tour outside North America with stops in Birmingham, UK; St. Andrews, Scotland; and London, UK (a planned stop in Dublin, Ireland was canceled due to weather).
 In September 2016 they had their first concert in Central Europe at the "2nd European Country Festival" in Pertisau, Austria.
 In September 2019 they began their Dive Bar Saints World Tour, which was postponed due to the ongoing COVID-19 pandemic.
 In December 2019 they began their Dive Bar Saints Christmas Tour in the US.

 On October 8, 2020, the band announced an Indiegogo campaign to fund a virtual holiday concert called "Warmest Winter" to coincide with the release of a new CD of the same name.
 The campaign met its initial funding goal in nine hours and stretch goals were added for further funding.
 The pre-filmed concert was streamed from December 2 to 5, 2020, and featured guest appearances by Alabama and The Oak Ridge Boys, among others.